| Title: | Forest Fire History Analysis |

 Boolean indicating whether injuries should be considered event. |

-The mean fire interval observed x
+The mean fire interval observed x.

-basic statistics for series in an fhx
+series_stats() basic statistics for series in an fhx object.

-series namesGet fhx
+fhx series namesGet fhx series names

 x |